-As electronic health records (EHR) become increasingly prevalent in the healthcare industry, medical assistants with EHR proficiency are in high demand.
+As electronic health records (EHR) become increasingly prevalent in the healthcare industry.
+EHR proficiency is in high demand among the required skills of medical assistance.

 Discover everything you need to know to become a master of EHR systems as a MA in this article.